Nicole Kidman: Television and independent films (2021–present)

 In April 2022, Kidman appeared in an episode of the anthology series Roar, based on Cecelia Ahern's 2018 short story collection, in addition to serving as executive producer.
 The miniseries attracted mixed attention due to its unconventional and controversial feminist themes.
 That same month, she starred alongside her Big Little Lies co-star Alexander Skarsgård, Anya Taylor-Joy, Ethan Hawke and Willem Dafoe in the historical drama The Northman, directed by Robert Eggers.
 The film was received with widespread acclaim upon its release.

 In 2023, Kidman began starring in the Paramount+ television series Special Ops: Lioness, on which she also serves as an executive producer.
-The miniseries received mixed attention upon release and reviewer Anita Singh of The Telegraph criticised "the one thing that lets the show down is Nicole Kidman as a CIA boss, whose frozen face these days is a total distraction".
+The miniseries received mixed attention upon release and reviewer Anita Singh of The Telegraph criticized "the one thing that lets the show down is Nicole Kidman as a CIA boss, whose frozen face these days is a total distraction".
 Initially, reviewer Mike Hale, writing for The New York Times, remarked that the show resembled many other counterterrorism thrillers, noting its visceral action and somewhat artificial setting in the first episode.
 However, upon further reflection, he found that the show evolved into a moody, suspenseful, and intricately crafted genre piece with compelling characters.
 In December 2023, Kidman reprised the role of Queen Atlanna in the sequel to the 2018 superhero film Aquaman, titled Aquaman and the Lost Kingdom.

 Forbes ranked her as the highest-paid actress in the world in 2024, with an annual income of $31 million.
 In January 2024, Kidman starred in and served as executive producer of the drama television series Expats.
 Her performance garnered mixed reviews from critics.
 In June 2024, she reunited with her The Paperboy co-star Zac Efron in Netflix's A Family Affair.
 Although it received mixed reviews from critics, the film was well received by audiences.
 It achieved the #1 spot among Netflix originals during its first weekend and maintained a strong position at #2 on the second weekend of its release.
 Kidman portrayed a high-ranking CEO in the A24 erotic thriller Babygirl written and directed by Halina Reijn.
 Robbie Collin of The Telegraph highlighted Kidman's work as "ferociously good, convincing utterly as this formerly level-headed careerist whose deeply buried, long-denied appetites are simultaneously proving her making and downfall."
 For her performance, she received the Volpi Cup for Best Actress at the 81st Venice International Film Festival.
 Kidman was absent from the ceremony due to the death of her mother.
-She was also nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama and subsequently earned her first Best Actress win at National Board of Review Awards for her performance.
+She was also nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama and subsequently earned her first National Board of Review Award for Best Actress win for her performance.